Installation Guide for Mac

 -

-Check that the installation was successful by opening Terminal and entering the command
+Check that the installation was successful by opening Terminal and entering the command java -version.

 5. IntelliJ IDEA